 House Name Origins

-The Musqueam-SHHS (Student Housing and Hospitality Services) Storytelling Committee, whose members worked together to name c̓əsnaʔəm House in 2017, has been developing educational materials and opportunities for students to learn more about the land, language, culture, and history of the Musqueam people.
+The Musqueam-SHCS (Student Housing and Community Services) Storytelling Committee, whose members worked together to name c̓əsnaʔəm House in 2017, has been developing educational materials and opportunities for students to learn more about the land, language, culture, and history of the Musqueam people.

-Here is a photo gallery of some of the beautiful indoor and outdoor pieces that were recently installed throughout Totem Park.
-Stay tuned more updates!
+Here is a photo gallery of some of the beautiful indoor and outdoor pieces that were installed throughout Totem Park.